 Know the steps to take to prevent an overdose.

-- If you use alone, tell someone before you use, leave the door unlocked and have someone come check on you.
+- Tell someone before you use, leave the door unlocked and have someone check on you.

-- When using with someone else, make a plan, don’t use at the same time, be sure your friend is willing to call for help, and check-in on what each of you know about.
+- When using with someone else, make a plan, don’t use at the same time, be sure your friend is willing to call for help and check-in on what each of you know about recognizing an overdose.

 - Use less drug then before if: you are also taking certain prescription medications (they can impact the body’s ability to process the drugs) and/or you are using after a period of time of non-use (detox, abstinence, hospitalization, jail or new use).